blablatov/listen2rabbit4dirx/README.md

 ### En

 Demo packages of module `listen2rabbit4dirx` it "listener" to channels of queue data  of RabbitMQ.
+Supports TLS.
 If data appeared in the our queue, the Directum RX method of handler is called the generated `Hyperlink`, via go module `call2handler`.
 Handler method of integration, while executed when a hyperlink is followed must exist in Directum RX.